 - Describe to students that for thousands of years the Amah Mutsun stewarded, or took care of, the land of Juristac, caring for and utilizing the plants, animals, and water.
 Today the tribe is actively working to regain access to tribal lands, to be able to continue this stewardship work.
 Their ancestors depended on the environment to live, and it was their sacred responsibility to care for nature.
 Today, the Amah Mutsun are reclaiming and relearning traditional stewardship practices. - 2.
 Ask students to watch the film Here and Now.
 During the film students can use the Here and Now worksheet (below) to answer questions.

-- 3. After finishing the film, students should read the Bay Nature article "Rekindling Old Ways: The Amah Mutsun and the Recovery of Traditional Ecological Knowledge" by Mary Ellen Hannibal. - 4.
+Ask students to review the worksheet before the film begins. - After finishing the film, students should read the Bay Nature article "Rekindling Old Ways: The Amah Mutsun and the Recovery of Traditional Ecological Knowledge" by Mary Ellen Hannibal. - 4.
 Students should also be introduced to the Amah Mutsun Land Trust website. - 5.
-Ask students to critically reflect on what stewardship has meant to the Amah Mutsun through the development of a reflective essay answering a selection of the following questions: - o How do the Amah Mutsun define stewardship in the film and in the article? - What are examples of their work and how do they demonstrate this definition? - What obstacles have the Amah Mutsun faced in practicing their traditional values? - What is your relationship with environmental stewardship? - Does your family discuss environmental stewardship?
+Ask students to critically reflect on what stewardship has meant to the Amah Mutsun through the development of a reflective essay answering a selection of the following questions: - How do the Amah Mutsun define stewardship in the film and in the article? - What is the connection between spirituality and stewardship? - What are examples of their work and how do they demonstrate this definition? - What obstacles have the Amah Mutsun faced in practicing their traditional values? - What is your relationship with environmental stewardship? - Does your family discuss environmental stewardship?
 If so, how is it understood or discussed? - Is environmental stewardship connected to cultural, spiritual, or emotional practices or histories in your family or community? - Which of the speakers or stories in the film or article particularly resonated with you?
 Why? - To what extent do you think that governmental and environmental organizations should support the stewardship work of the Amah Mutsun?